flintlib/python-flint/doc/source/build.rst

 :ref:`supported_versions` above for the versions of the dependencies that are supported by each version of ``python-flint``.

-As of ``python-flint 0.7.0`` the runtime dependencies are Python and FLINT (at least version 3.0) and the build-time dependencies are a C compiler, ``Cython``, ``meson``, ``meson-python`` and ``ninja``.
+The runtime dependencies are Python and FLINT (at least version 3.4) and the build-time dependencies are a C compiler,
+``Cython``, ``meson``, ``meson-python`` and ``ninja``.
 Commands shown above such as ``pip install .`` will install dependencies like ``Cython``, ``meson`` etc automatically.
 If you already have Python and a C compiler then what needs to be installed before building ``python-flint`` is ``FLINT``.

-At the time of writing, few Linux distributions provide ``FLINT >= 3.0`` in their package repositories but for example on ``Ubuntu 24.04`` (but not any earlier Ubuntu versions) you can install a sufficiently recent ``FLINT`` with::
+At the time of writing, few Linux distributions provide ``FLINT >= 3.4`` in their package repositories but for example on ``Ubuntu 26.04`` (but not any earlier Ubuntu versions) you can install a sufficiently recent ``FLINT`` with::

     sudo apt-get install libflint-dev